Contributing to EEGPrep#

 -------

-The preprocessed EEG object.
+The preprocessed EEG dictionary.

 Raises